bookle/DataMapper/README.md

 ## Unit Testing

-How in the f*** do I mock this thing so I can cover my client code with warm and fuzzy test code?
+How to mock this QueryBuilder thing so I can cover my client code with warm and fuzzy test code?

 ### Here's one overly simple way - subclass your concrete QueryBuilder